nullgemm/mpiric/readme.md

 Currently most of the code here comes from [pt_math](https://github.com/pmttavara/pt_math).
 Another important source is the [hacker's delight](https://hackersdelight.org) website.
-There are also a few functions from .

 The makefile targets include svg-graphs generation with `charter` and basic performance tests.
 You can find a copy of the resulting